eriqande/sib-prog-assess/README.md

 # in the above I have instructed it to process the output directories that match
 # the pattern l[125][0-9]*Lfd.02m.02 which are the ones that we just ran.

 # we then have to compute partition distances for the pairwise versions, which have an "x"
 # on the end of the file names
 ./02-analyze-colony-runs-script.sh full-colony-new-condensed-pairwise.txt  FullColonyNewPairwiseResults  huge-output/{n75,LottaLarge}/Collections/*/l[0-9]*Lfd.02m.02x

+# Note that the output files full-colony-new-condensed.txt and full-colony-new-condensed-pairwise.txt
+# will get used for a few plots later on.

 # Once that is done, you have to slurp the results in for both regular and pairwise.